margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Word Associations: question, sin, God, belief, truth, miracle, religion, doubt, trust, leap

 ## Space ##
-The flight to outer space,
+The flight to outer space.
-the movement to a new time and sphere.
+The movement to a new time and sphere.
 The journey to the infinite vastne

 <br>